 A spacious general purpose Painting Studio space (FAC 413) as well as a room for Advanced 2-D Students (FAC 400) are located on the fourth floor of the Fine Arts Center.
 Students using the Painting Studio have access to easels, tables and cabinets as well as individual racks to store paintings.
 Advanced 2-D students have individual spaces and many students love the community that they build with their neighbors.
 Room 400 is secure and has a spray booth.
 Both rooms have multiple sinks, skylights, track lights and fluorescents.
 Both are also equipped with ventilation systems.

 The BFA painting track is designed to immerse the student in studio practice.
 The serious student of painting who wishes to better their craft, plans to attend graduate school, or seeks an in-depth experience in the art of painting should pursue the BFA.
-The BFA degree is the nationally accepted professional degrees in visual arts.
+The BFA degree is the nationally accepted professional degrees in art and design.
 These degrees carry a high level of expected growth and involvement on the student’s part.
-BFA students are not required to earn a minor outside of the visual arts, so spend more time studying in studios.
+BFA students are not required to earn a minor outside of art and design, so spend more time studying in studios.
 Upon completion of 60 semester hours* in the university and 27 semester hours in art, majors who intend to apply for admission to the BFA degree option should register for ART 297 Portfolio Review.
 ART 297 Portfolio Review is the mechanism for faculty to review student portfolios so they may be admitted into the BFA program.
 All BFA majors are guaranteed a senior exhibition at NKU.

-The minor in art is meant to give students an introduction to understanding many of the disciplines in visual arts.
+The minor in art is meant to give students an introduction to understanding many of the disciplines in art and design.
 Students take a condensed version of the art foundations core and course electives from many of art disciplines of their choosing with the art minor.

-Careers in the visual arts are ripe with opportunities.
+Careers in art and design are ripe with opportunities.
 The 21st century multi-media explosion along with the emergence of the web, smart phones and digital tablets has created opportunities for designers and artists like never before.
 Business and cultural organizations across the planet need compelling visual content for these modern technologies.
 Combined with new tools such as 3D printing the creative class is helping to revolutionize our world.
-Here are possible paths your NKU Visual Arts education will prepare you for...
+Here are possible paths your NKU Art & Design education will prepare you for...